anvilproject/anvil-portal/content/learn/for-consortia/consortium-data-access-guidelines.md

 # Consortium Guidelines for AnVIL Data Access

->TODO add links

 ## NHGRI Expectations for Consortia Access to data in the AnVIL

-The NIH Genomic Data Sharing (GDS) Policy requires that NIH-funded and -supported researchers generating ‘large-scale’ genomic data release such data in a timely fashion (see the Data Release Timeline in the Supplemental Information to the NIH GDS Policy).
+The [NIH Genomic Data Sharing (GDS) Policy](https://osp.od.nih.gov/wp-content/uploads/NIH_GDS_Policy.pdf) requires that NIH-funded and -supported researchers generating ‘large-scale’ genomic data release such data in a timely fashion (see the Data Release Timeline in the [Supplemental Information to the NIH GDS Policy](https://osp.od.nih.gov/wp-content/uploads/Supplemental_Info_GDS_Policy.pdf)).

- All data produced with NHGRI support should be shared with the community rapidly, completely, and in NIH-designated data repositories.
+ All [data produced with NHGRI support](https://www.genome.gov/about-nhgri/Policies-Guidance/Genomic-Data-Sharing/data-standards) should be shared with the community rapidly, completely, and in NIH-designated data repositories.

  This expectation goes beyond genomic data alone.
 NHGRI also expects as much phenotypic data (stripped of HIPAA identifiers) as possible to be shared, beyond the variables used for the first study publication.
 All supporting meta-data should be well documented (e.g., data element dictionaries, data collection protocols, study inclusion and exclusion criteria).